About the WTO

 Trump and the WTO: appeals body blocked but WTO not dead yet

-Member states have been under increasing pressure to reform the WTO by the US’s “America First “ tactics have tried to falsely paint the US as a victim in the WTO.
-Trump has condemned the WTO as “unfair” to the US, has threatened to withdraw from the body, has refused to reappoint WTO judges, and defied WTO rules in imposing huge unilateral tariffs on Chinese and other imports to the US.
-Trump wants China to agree to tougher rules on subsidies, state-owned companies, and wants to remove differential treatment for developing countries.
+US President Trump's “America First “ tactics have tried to falsely paint the US as a victim in the WTO.
+Trump has condemned the WTO as “unfair” to the US, has threatened to withdraw from the body, has refused to reappoint members of the WTO appeals body, and defied WTO rules in imposing huge unilateral tariffs on Chinese and other imports to the US.
+Trump wants China to agree to tougher rules on subsidies and state-owned companies, and wants to remove differential treatment for developing countries.